 Procurement Ethics

 Procurements result in an expenditure of public monies, and public employees must always ensure that all procurements are conducted so as not to cause any concern that special considerations have been shown to a vendor.
 Actions such as providing a vendor with information that is not available to other vendors, accepting a gift, or having a meal with a potential vendor could be construed as showing favoritism to a vendor, and may violate State law.
 Certain meetings with existing or potential vendors may also need to be reported in the State’s online Project Sunlight database.
-Questions regarding procurement ethics should be directed to the agency ethics officer and/or the New York State Joint Commission on Public Ethics (“JCOPE”).
+Questions regarding procurement ethics should be directed to the agency ethics officer and/or the Commission on Ethics and Lobbying in Government.

 Information on Project Sunlight reporting is available at: http://projectsunlight.ny.gov.

-JCOPE information and restrictions are available at Error!
-Hyperlink reference not valid.
+Error!
+Hyperlink reference not valid.Commission on Ethics and Lobbying in Government information is available at: ethics.ny.gov

 Procurement Lobbying Law